Law of Chile: Regulation

-Since the privatization of most economic activities in the 1980s, the President and the independent agencies became the main policy makers regarding the regulation of the economy, subordinated to legislation.
+Since the privatization of most economic activities in the 1980s, the President and the independent agencies have become the main policymakers regarding the regulation of the economy, subordinated to legislation.

-The exploitation of mines and water resources is given in concession to private entrepreneurs.
+The exploitation of mines and water resources is granted to private entrepreneurs under concession.

 All activities that can have a significant impact on the environment must obtain an administrative authorization and are subject to local regulation by the corresponding agencies.

 There are agencies (Superintendencias) dealing with: